 - Red warning triangle: indicates a slow website

-If you want to find out what you need to use PageSpeed Insights, you can get this information here at Google .
+If you want to find out what you need to Google PageSpeed Insights , you can read about it here on Google.

 7 tips to improve your performance right now